vridhav/curriculum/foundations/installations/command_line_basics.md

 - **Linux**: You can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.

 - **macOS**: Some setup is required.
 After installing VSCode, launch it any way you're comfortable with.
 Once it's running, open the Command Palette with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option and restart the terminal if you have it open.
+You can now open VSCode by typing `code` in the terminal, `code` followed by the location of the folder to open a particular folder in VScode: `code my_awesome_project/`.

 - **WSL2**: Opening up VSCode from the command line in WSL2 is just as easy as it is in Linux.
 Just enter `code`, which will open VSCode in WSL2.